PawloNazaruk/Hotkeys/README.md

 which will be replacing every written 'tm' followed by a space with a ™ symbol.

 ## Requirements
-You need Python with installed Keyboard to use this app.
+You need Python 3.6 and library "Keyboard" to use this app.

 ## How to use
 ### Tags